Dylan-Speight/definitely_not_etsy/README.md

         - A store must belong to a user.
 For a entry to be created in the Store table, it must reference a user_id.
 This means a person visiting the site cannot create a store without first creating a regular user account.
 This provides a layer of authentication and prevents stores from easily being spam created.
     - has_many :products
         - A store can have many products.
 This relationship is relatively self-explanatory.
 Any store should be able to stock many different items.
 Any other relationship would not really make sense here.
-    - has_many :store_orders
-        - A store may have many different orders made from it.

 ### Provide your database schema design.